 Mature students who do not have a high school diploma may be asked to take Open Studies courses in order to meet entrance requirements.

 Contact Enrolment Services if you have any questions: enrolment.counselor@vanguardcollege.com

-Students not presently enroled with us are required to complete an Open Studies Registration form to audit courses.
+Students not presently enroled with us are required to complete an Open Studies Registration form to audit courses and a pastoral reference.
 (See auditing courses).

 INTERNATIONAL APPLICANTS